Chester Freshers' Event

 - 51 events were hosted: 20 in the UK and 31 across 23 other countries

-- events were attended by 748 incoming students - an increase of 1% from 2017
+- events were attended by 748 incoming students - an increase of 1% on last year

 - 93% of organisers and 88% of incoming students who completed a follow-up survey were either very satisfied or satisfied with the event they either hosted or attended

-- the organiser of the Northumbrian Cambridge Association won a £50 Ryder & Amies voucher, having submitted his attendee registration form promptly
+- the organiser of the Northumbrian Cambridge Association won a £50 Ryder & Amies voucher, having submitted his attendee registration form within seven days of his event

-- 266 current students and recent graduates registered with Development and Alumni Relations to volunteer at a Freshers’ Event - an increase of 116% from 2017
+- 266 current students and recent graduates registered with the Alumni Engagement team to volunteer at a Freshers’ Event - an increase of 116% on last year

 Why host a Freshers' Event?